rodrigossbcg/Projects/Diabetes/ReadMe.txt

+Using KNN to predict if a person has diabetes or not.

 In this notebook I will implement an K-Nearest Neighbors algorithm.
 KNN algorithm was created by Evelyn Fix and Joseph Hodges in 1951, it can be used for both regression and classification problems.
 In this example I will be using KNN for classification, since the problem consists on determining whether a person has diabetes or not.
 The data set in use is "diabetes.csv".
 This csv file contains medical information related with the diabetes desiese, the variables that compose